Configure OAuth for Snowflake Connections

 If the pending changes require a server restart, the pending-changes apply command will display a prompt to let you know a restart will occur.
 This prompt displays even if the server is stopped, but in that case there is no restart.
 You can suppress the prompt using the --ignore-prompt option, but this does not change the restart behavior.
 If the changes do not require a restart, the changes are applied without a prompt.
 For more information, see tsm pending-changes apply.

-You can configure a custom Snowflake OAuth client for a site.
+You can configure a custom Snowflake OAuth client at the site level by using the Tableau Server UI.

 Consider configuring a custom OAuth client to 1) override an OAuth client if configured for the server or 2) enable support for securely connecting to data that requires unique OAuth clients.